Upstream motion of oil droplets in co-axial Ouzo flow due to Marangoni forces: Experiments

 \subsection{Setup}

 In order to implement the coaxial flow, we use a cell as depicted in Fig.~\ref{fig:setup}.
 The setup is oriented vertically so that buoyancy effects do not disturb the axisymmetry of the flow.
 It consists of an outer glass capillary with square cross-section (2 mm x 2 mm inner dimensions) and an inner glass capillary with circular cross-section that tapers down to a tip of 30 µm inner diameter.
 A closed-loop volume-flow-controlled pressure pump (Elveflow, model OB1 MkII equipped with two microthermal flow sensors) connected to the bottom of the cell creates a sheath flow of water (typically approx. $\qty{200}{\,\micro\litre\per\minute}$) and at the same time injects an ethanol-transanethole mixture through the inner capillary, thus creating a jet centered inside the sheath flow, rising as a buoyant plume.
 The ternary mixture exits the cell at the top ($z\approx\qty{4}{\centi\metre}$) and is directed into a waste container at atmospheric pressure.
 The flow inside the cell is imaged using a high-speed camera (Photron Fastcam Mini AX200) equipped with a long-distance microscope lens (Navitar 1-60191, 0.7-4x and Mitutoyo M Plan Apo 10x/0.28).
 Illumination (by means of an LED Panel) is provided from the backside.
+For cleaning the cell from transanethole droplets and from dust particles that can obstruct the flow inside the inner capillary nozzle, we flush the system with ethanol or immerse the dismantled system in 2\% Hellmanex III-water solution.
+Since the cleaning effect of the latter relies on surfactants that strongly affect interfacial tension, we thoroughly flush the cell with ethanol and water after using the Hellmanex III solution.
+The droplet growth in the freshly cleaned Ouzo system afterwards indicates the absence of surfactants \cite{nazarzadeh2013growth}.